-Go forth into the world in peace be of good courage be of good courage

-Hold fast that which is good render to no one evil for evil strengthen the faint-hearted support the weak help the afflicted honour all people love and serve the Lord rejoicing in the power of the Holy Spirit and the blessing of God almighty the Father, the Son and the Holy Ghost be among you and remain with you forever Amen Amen
+Go forth into the world in peace; be of good courage; be of good courage.
+(Twice) Hold fast that which is good; render to no one evil for evil; strengthen the faint hearted; support the weak; help the afflicted; honour all people; rejoicing in the power of the Holy Spirit and he blessing of God Almighty, the Father, the Son, and the Holy Ghost be among you and remain with you for ever.